 The Best 10 National Parks in Uganda for a Gorilla – Chimpanzee – Wildlife Safari

-Semliki National Park in the shadows of the Rwenzori Mountains of the Moon, Murchison Falls, the only wildlife park with the Nile flowing through it.
+Semliki National Park is in the shadows of the Rwenzori Mountains of the Moon, Murchison Falls, the only wildlife park with the Nile flowing through it.

 Then there is the remote Kidepo Valley, a “lost Eden” that is Africa as it was fifty years without the crowds and remote tribes.

-1. Bwindi Impenetrable Forest National Park
+1. Bwindi Impenetrable Forest National Park:

 Gorillas, Chimpanzees.
 The rare L’Hoest Monkeys, Black and White Colobus, Baboons, and four other primate species live side by side.
 You might even see some forest elephants as you explore the wonders of this mystical forest.

-2. Mgahinga Gorilla National Park
+2. Mgahinga Gorilla National Park:

 The smallest of the Ugandan National Parks ranks high on our list because of the many activities you can do here.
-It is an outdoor enthusiast’s idea of paradise, and yet it is an off-of-the-beaten-tourist path, a park without the crowds.
+It is an outdoor enthusiast’s idea of paradise, yet it is an off-of-the-beaten-tourist path, a park without the crowds.

-It is one of those rare, out-of-the-ordinary adventure Destinations in the Virunga Volcanoes, called locally the Mufumbiro Mountain, meaning the mountains that cook, the dormant volcanoes.
+It is one of those rare, out-of-the-ordinary adventure Destinations in the Virunga Volcanoes, called locally the Mufumbiro Mountain, meaning the mountains that cook the dormant volcanoes.

 You can track Mountain Gorillas and endangered Golden Monkeys.
 Climb one of the three Virunga Volcanoes, Mount Muhavura, Mount Gahinga, or Mount Sabinyo.
-Hit the Border or Sabinyo Gorge Trail, and you might see some forest elephants and other wildlife along the way in this small but most stunning scenic park.
+Hit the Border or Sabinyo Gorge Trail, and you might see some forest elephants and other wildlife along the way in this small but most stunning scenic Park.

-The park became the original Gorilla Tourism site when Walter Baumgärtel and his Batwa guide Reuben Rwazangire led tourists from his Travellers Rest Hotel in Kisoro to see the Mountain Gorillas Mgahinga Gorilla National Park in the 1960s.
+The Park became the original Gorilla Tourism site when Walter Baumgärtel and his Batwa guide Reuben Rwazangire led tourists from his Travellers Rest Hotel in Kisoro to see the Mountain Gorillas Mgahinga Gorilla National Park in the 1960s.
 Read more about Mgahinga Gorilla Park here.

-3. Kibale Forest National Park
+3. Kibale Forest National Park:

 The Premier Chimpanzee Tracking destination in East Africa is Kibale Forest National Park, with 1,500 Chimpanzees.
 It is here where the jungle of West Africa meets East Africa.

-It is here where you find 13 species of primates, including our closest cousins in the animal kingdom, the chimpanzees.
+Here, you find 13 species of primates, including our closest cousins in the animal kingdom, the chimpanzees.

-The park is one of Africa’s main research sites.
-While most researchers focus on the chimpanzees and other primates found in the park, others investigate Kibale’s ecosystems, wild pigs, and fish species.
+The Park is one of Africa’s main research sites.
+While most researchers focus on the chimpanzees and other primates found in the Park, others investigate Kibale’s ecosystems, wild pigs, and fish species.

-Do not overlook the often one-of-a-kind nocturnal Forest Walk led by rangers with powerful spotlights allowing you to see the creatures of the night in the park.
+Do not overlook the often one-of-a-kind nocturnal Forest Walk led by rangers with powerful spotlights allowing you to see the creatures of the night in the Park.
 Read more about Kibale Forest National Park here.

-4. Murchison Falls National Park
+4. Murchison Falls National Park:

 Below Murchison Falls, the once energetic river turns into a broad, placid stream that flows quietly across the rift valley floor into Lake Albert.
 This stretch of river provides one of Uganda’s excellent wildlife viewing areas.

-It is here on a boat ride where you will see elephants, giraffes, buffaloes, hippos, the enormous Nile crocodiles, monitor lizards, and aquatic birds, making it one of the highlights of your visit to the park.
+It is here on a boat ride where you will see elephants, giraffes, buffaloes, hippos, the enormous Nile crocodiles, monitor lizards, and aquatic birds, making it one of the highlights of your visit to the Park.

-5. Queen Elizabeth National Park
+5. Queen Elizabeth National Park:

-The park sitting in the shadows of the Rwenzori Mountains has been called “a Medley of Natural Wonders,” and one can only concur with that.
+The Park sitting in the shadows of the Rwenzori Mountains has been called “a Medley of Natural Wonders,” and one can only concur with that.
 It is no wonder that it is one of the most popular parks in the country, best known for its large Elephant herds, Tree-Climbing Lions, the Kazinga Channel Wildlife boat safari, the vast Maragambo Forest, the enormous explosion craters, and the famed Kyambura Gorge featured on BBC,

 Queen Elizabeth National Park, unlike Murchison Falls National, does not have the River Nile run through it.
-Instead, here, it is the Equator that runs through the park.
+Instead, here, it is the Equator that runs through the Park.

 Uganda’s Queen Elizabeth National Park is actual “a medley of Wonders” and one of the must-visit parks in Uganda.
 Read more about Queen Elizabeth National Park here.